List of United States presidential elections by Electoral College margin: Informal definition

-The margin of victory in a U.S. presidential election, with the exception below, is the difference between the number of Electoral College votes garnered by the candidate with an absolute majority of electoral votes (since 1964, it has been 270 out of 538) and the number received by the second place candidate (currently in the range of 2 to 538, a margin of one vote is only possible with an odd total number of electors or a faithless elector).
+The margin of victory in a presidential election is the difference between the number of Electoral College votes garnered by the candidate with an absolute majority of electoral votes (since 1964, it has been 270 out of 538) and the number received by the second place candidate (currently in the range of 2 to 538, a margin of one vote is only possible with an odd total number of electors or a faithless elector).
 The exception occurs if no candidate receives an absolute majority of votes in the Electoral College.
 In such a situation, the House of Representatives holds a contingent presidential election.
 As prescribed by the Constitution, the House chooses from among the three candidates who received the most electoral votes.
-(Thus, the winner could be a candidate who initially finished in third-place with one electoral vote.)
+Thus, the winner could be a candidate who initially finished in third-place with one electoral vote.
 Each state delegation votes en bloc, with each state having a single vote.
 A candidate is required to receive an absolute majority of state delegation votes (currently 26 votes) in order for that candidate to become the president-elect.

 Because the Electoral College has grown in size, the results are normalized to compensate.
-For example, take two elections, 1848 and 1968.
+For example, take two elections: 1848 and 1968.
 In the election of 1968, Richard Nixon won with a majority of 32 votes.
 At first glance, the election of 1848 appears closer, because Zachary Taylor won with a majority of only 18 votes, however, Nixon could have received as many as 269 votes above a majority (if he had won unanimously), while Taylor could only have received 145 votes above the majority.
 Thus, the two elections must be normalized to each other to compare them: Nixon's margin of victory is calculated by dividing 32 by 269 to get 0.119.
 The same is done with Taylor by dividing 18 by 145, to get 0.124.
 Nixon's election was actually closer, because a smaller fraction of the electors separated Nixon from facing a contingent election in the House.

 While the above explanation applies to modern elections, initially the process was different.
 Prior to the ratification of the Twelfth Amendment in 1804, the winner of the presidential election was whoever received both a majority of electors to vote for them, and who received the most votes, because each elector cast two presidential votes.
 Thus, if two candidates had above 50% of the electors, the margin of victory is the victorious candidate's margin over the other candidate who had above 50% of the electors.
 Of the four elections prior to the 12th Amendment, 1792 and 1800 both involved two candidates receiving above 50% of the electoral votes.